alexmikh89/KSPJoystick/README.md

 # KSPJoystick
-Jpystick for a game on ArdNano (ATMega328 stone)
+Joystick for a game on ArdNano (ATMega328 stone)